ppzreboot/tltol/README.md

 # tltol
-The little tutorial on linux.
+The little tutorial on linux magic.